dhnorton/Cuis-Smalltalk-life/README.md

 - Load...
 - Experiment...

-Dozens of patterns are available for loading.
+The Load... option provides dozens of patterns for loading.

 #### Tested in Cuis 5.0  rev 3622 on 2/22/2019